pgooch/jellyfin-auditor/README.md

 Rename the `.env.example` folder to just `.env` and update accordingly, then you can run `deno run audit` and it will start.
 It logs what it's doing while it's doing it but the first step, getting all the items from Jellyfin, does take a while especially with large servers.

+There are two attributes that can be passed in order to do extra things.
+- **--save-raw** Will save the raw data from the server to a ` raw.json` file loaded in the reports directory.
+This can be used to save querying the server every audit.
+- **--load-raw** This will tell it to load the previously mentioned ` raw.json` file in the reports directory.

-The default deno dev command is also still there and works as expected.
+The default `deno task dev` command is also still there and works as expected however there is an extra `deno task dev-fast` that will use the `--load-raw` command in the process.